-We will follow UC Berkeley's public health measures related to the coronavirus pandemic and any other circumstances.
-You'll find the most current information here: https://coronavirus.berkeley.edu/.
+We will follow UC Berkeley's public health measures related to the coronavirus pandemic and any other circumstances..
 Let's take care of each other and our communities.

 Attendance

 Attendance is mandatory in this class, and I will take attendance for each class meeting.